 Usage Guide

-We will walk through the basic usage of the LLM-ready API, including how to set up the API, make requests, and handle responses using the Python library, kFinance, which we built to streamline interaction with the LLM-ready API.
-You can always query the API directly or using your programming language of choice.
-In this guide, we’ll cover setup, basic usage, and integration with leading LLMs using code generation and function calling.
+This guide will cover the basic usage of the LLM-ready API, including how to set up the API, make requests and handle responses using the kFinance Python Library, and popular LLM integrations using code code generation and function calling.

-Before you begin, make sure you have access to the LLM-ready API, your refresh token or public/private key ready, and Python 3.10.0 or greater installed.
+Before you begin, make sure you have access to the LLM-ready API, your authentication credentials, and Python 3.10.0 or greater installed.

 pip install https://kfinance.kensho.com/static/kensho_finance.tar.gz

-For details on the library, see the Python Library page.
+For more details on the library, see the Python Library page.

 Basic Usage